-- 145. Part 7 of the Inquiry's final report, Whanaketia Through pain and trauma, from darkness to light, discusses 'bystanders', referring to individuals who worked or volunteered in care settings and who saw or knew about abuse and neglect occurring.
+- 145. Part 7 of the Inquiry's Final Report discusses 'bystanders', referring to individuals who worked or volunteered in care settings and who saw or knew about abuse and neglect occurring.
 Many bystanders failed to intervene or to stop or report abuse. - 146.
 The Inquiry received evidence of this behaviour at Van Asch and Kelston, particularly in the hostels.
 Some survivors told the Inquiry they had been abused by a peer or peers in the presence of staff, or with knowledge of staff, who did nothing to stop the abuse.
 One survivor described staff members laughing whenever a group of older boys were trying to take his pants off and assault him.